 The trail will mainly go along the Elbow River and through the streets of Mission.
 As this is a short run, there are no water stops for the 5k —carry a water bottle if you think you'll need it!

-For all participants: a medal, a tote bag, a t-shirt, a gift card from Yann Haute Pâtisserie!
+And that's not all!
+For all participants, we have a fantastic package: a well-deserved medal, a stylish t-shirt, and a delightful gift card from Yann Haute Pâtisserie!

-Un grand merci to the sponsors and partners of this event:
+Un grand merci to all the sponsors and partners of this event:

 (Source: Francophonie Calgary)